Bed Bath & Beyond is back from the dead

 "We think the corporate name, which is Overstock and ticker 'OSTK' is probably not a fit anymore.
 We're figuring out what to do.
 We're not sure we want it to be the "BBBY" tainted ticker of a meme stock gone bankrupt.
 We'll find the right name in time."

-Bed Bath & Beyond's return comes close on the heels of another iconic retail brand's comeback.
+Bed Bath & Beyond's return comes close on the heels another iconic retail brand's comeback.

 for more features.